zaphosting/docs/docs/source-metamod-addadmins.md

 ---
 id: source-metamod-addadmins
 title: Become a server admin
-description: Information on how to become an admin on your Source game server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to become an admin on your Source game server from ZAP-Hosting
 sidebar_label: Become admin
 services:
   - gameserver